-- The Adult Safeguarding Policy and the Children's Safeguarding Policy are now established and embedded as part of the Council's safeguarding arrangements. - Increased safeguarding training introduced to include Members and bite-sized training in 2018/19 and this is planned to continue each year.
+- The Adult Safeguarding Policy and the Children's Safeguarding Policy remain established and embedded as part of the Council's safeguarding arrangements. - Increased safeguarding training continued in 2019/20 and included training for Members and is planned to continue each year.